Vendor Managed Inventory

 Additionally, the same system of communication built with your customers can be used to build relationships with your suppliers to increase your use of JIT inventory in your manufacturing processes.
 While any business relationship needs to be entered into with caution, the systems that businesses need for VMI facilitate much stronger business alliances across the entire supply and distribution chain.

 JIT stands for Just-In-Time.
-JIT, focuses on only ever having enough inventory on hand to meet current needs.
+JIT Inventory focuses on having enough inventory on hand to meet current needs.
 The amount of inventory needed depends on your product type, how fast it will move off the shelves to consumers and how long it will take to produce more.
-Because of the complicated management systems required, JIT inventory management has only recently become affordable options for businesses because of the advances in the cloud, IT speed and storage and business systems.
+Due to the complicated management systems required, JIT inventory management has only recently become an affordable option for businesses because of the advances in the cloud, IT speed and storage, and business systems.

 Your customers want to utilize JIT inventory to get the most out of their physical space and reduce costs to their business.
 With VMI, you establish JIT inventory levels for your customers and produce according to that need.
-You see their sales and inventory levels and now have a better insight into their need.
+You see their sales and inventory levels which provides a better insight into their needs.
 This has tremendous advantages for manufacturers and warehouses as well as for their customers.
-Leading to much better forecasting for the vendor, inventory levels can be really optimized for both parties.
+Leading to better forecasting for the vendor, inventory levels can be optimized for both parties.

 Variation from Franchising

 Accurate forecasting requires data.
-The more data you have about sales results, the more information you can infer about customers, about seasonal trends, about the demand curve and your product life cycle.
-With historical data and an understanding of the causes of trends through common sense and experimentation.
-A spike in car parts from May-September could be caused by summer travels, for example.
-With the large amounts of data gained by using a vendor managed inventory system, you can improve accurate forecasts of the most likely scenario for increases and drops in demands.
+The more data you have about sale results, the more information you can infer about customers, seasonal trends, the demand curve, your product’s life cycle, and historical data.
+For example, a spike in car parts from May through September 2020 could be caused by summer travels.
+With the data gained by using a vendor-managed inventory system, you can improve accurate forecasts for likely increases and drops in demand.
 This aids long-term strategic planning and short-term order fulfillment.